jake673/cubes_intersection/README.md

 1- we test if the distance between Cube1 and Cube2 is greater than the dimensions:<br />
     if YES then return FALSE : no intersection<br />

-2- we move Cube2 with InverseMatrix of Cube1 :
+2- we move Cube2 with InverseMatrix of Cube1 : <br />
 so that we can compare Cube2 with Cube1 when Cube1 is in position 0,0,0 and rotation 0,0,0<br />
     (this way it is easier and faster to test)<br />